 |hits per scan:|

-The Type 1022 is a long-range frequency synthesiser-driven Travelling Wave Tube (TWT) radar with pulse-to-pulse coherence.
-It was developed as a replacement for the Royal Navy's Type 965 surveillance radar.
+The Type 1022 is a long-range frequency synthesiser-driven Traveling-wave tube (TWT) radar with pulse-to-pulse coherence.
+It was developed as a replacement for the Royal Navy’s Type 965 surveillance radar.
 Long-range performance is aided by the use of a high mean-power TWT in the transmitter.
 A pulse-compression receiver with Moving Target Indicator (MTI) provides for good performance in rain and in the presence of surface clutter.

 The antenna uses a squintless feed to provide tapered illumination of the main reflector.
 This results in good sidelobe performance across the band.
 Other technical features include:

 - frequency agility over a wideband, horizontal and circular polarization;

 - and digital video processing.

 The Radar transmitter and receiver are the same as of the LW-08 „Jupiter” of the manufacturer Hollandse Signaalapparaten BV (SIGNAAL) Hengelo.
 GEC-Marconi buildt the antenna.
 A new automatic radar track extraction outfit is being supplied by Racal Radar Defence Systems.